 F.3.
+There is an induction programme for new students.
 3#

-There is an induction programme for new students.

 F.3.1.
 Written student induction programme.

-F.3.2.
+2/3 F.3.2.
 Student handbook.
 F.3.3.
 Records to show that students have signed confirming receipt of their copy of the Student Handbook at induction.
+2/3

 F.4.
+2

-2 In the case of students under the age of 18, the requirements of current legislation are met in respect of police checks on relevant staff, including any mandatory enhanced checks where personal tutoring/mentoring is in place.
+In the case of students under the age of 16, there is a Child Protection Policy, including protection in use of the internet.
+In the case of students under the age of 18, the requirements of current local legislation are met in respect of police checks on relevant staff, including enhanced checks where personal tutoring/mentoring is in place.
+(It is suggested that all college staff are DBS checked/local equivalent, including Head of Institution, owners, and directors.)
+This is equally applicable to solely online institutions.

 F.4.1.
-2 Protection policy (under 18s), where relevant.
+2 Protection policy (under 16s).
 F.4.2.
-2 Staff list recording police checks (under 18s), where relevant.
+2 Staff list recording police checks (under 18s).
 F.4.3.
-Staff list recording enhanced police checks (under 18s plus personal tutoring/mentoring system) where relevant.
+2 Staff list recording enhanced police checks (under 18s plus personal tutoring/mentoring system).